kieranjol/IFIscripts/README.md

 <b>move.py</b> Copies a directory, creating a md5 manifest at source and destination and comparing the two.
 Usage: ` move.py source_dir destination_dir`

 Experimental scripts:
+<b>premis.py</b> Usage - `premis.py filename`.
+Work in progress PREMIS implementation.
+This PREMIS document will hopefully function as a growing log file as an asset makes its way through a workflow.<br><br>

 <b>move.py</b> Usage - `move.py source destination`.
 Creates manifest before and after copying and diffs the two manifests.<br><br>
 <b>reVTMD.py</b> is in beta. and is very much geared around one specific workflow.<br><br>